prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

         CALCULATE ( SELECTEDMEASURE (), 'Time Intelligence'[Time Calculation] = "PY" )
     )
     ```

+ 1. In the **Expression Editor** pane toolbar, select the first button to accept
+    changes.

     *The year-over-year percentage (YoY %) formula calculates the percentage
     change of the selected measure over the prior year.*